cnrancher/docs/content/rancher/v2.x/en/upgrades/upgrades/_index.md

 title: Upgrades
 weight: 1005
 ---
-This section contains information about how to upgrade your Rancher server to a newer version.
+This section contains information about how to upgrade your Rancher Server to a newer version.

 ### Single Node Install